dagss/mpinoseutils/README.rst

     mpiexec -np 10 python runtests.py [args-to-nose]

+The number of ranks should be the **maximum** of the ranks needed in individual tests.

 Using ``runtests.py`` rather than ``nosetests`` will silence nose printing from every rank but the 0-rank.
 After each ``@mpitest``-decorated test has run, the results are gathered